Reward for stolen bald eagle upped to $20,000

 Where's Sam?

-Well, the reward for information leading to the arrest and conviction of the person — or persons — responsible for the theft of the beloved bald eagle last week from the Quogue Wildlife Refuge has gone up again, this time from $12,500 to $20,000.
+Well, the reward for information leading to the arrest and conviction of the person — or people — responsible for the theft of the bald eagle last week from the Quogue Wildlife Refuge has gone up again, this time from $12,500 to $20,000.

 The new reward will include $10,000 from the Suffolk County SPCA and up to $5,000 each from Crime Stoppers and the Nassau County SPCA.